Bids for the 2026 Commonwealth Games

+The Commonwealth Games is a quadrennial international multi-sport event that brings together athletes from across the Commonwealth of Nations, a political association comprising the majority of former territories of the British Empire.

 An extensive bidding process for the 2026 Commonwealth Games began in 2018 and concluded in 2022 with the state of Victoria, Australia, being announced as the host.
 Originally, the host city was to be revealed in 2019 in Rwanda, but this was cancelled due to a lack of interest.
 Victoria's bid was confirmed by Dame Louise Martin, head of the Commonwealth Games Federation (CGF).
 However, after Victoria withdrew as host in July 2023, citing the unwillingness to spend A$7 billion on a 12-day event, a second selection process was initiated.
 This culminated in Glasgow being chosen as the new host for the 2026 Commonwealth Games.

 Second selection

 On 18 July 2023, Victoria Premier Daniel Andrews and Deputy Premier Jacinta Allan announced the state government intended to cancel the 2026 Victorian Games.
 Fifteen months after agreeing to host the Games, the Premier said the cost had escalated to an estimated AUD6–7 billion, double the estimated economic benefits for the state, and the government could not justify the expense.
 The state said it would terminate its host agreement with the Commonwealth Games Federation and seek a settlement of the contract.
 The withdrawal prompted a new search for a host for the 2026 Games.

 Following the cancellation of Victoria in hosting the 2026 Commonwealth Games, other countries explored the possibility of hosting the games in place of Victoria.